-Initially, during inflation all the terms in \eqref{H1} are more-or-less of the same order of magitude, since the $H$ is slowly varying.
-Nonetheless as inflation halts, the Hubble parameter falls of sharply and so one can neglect both the terms ${\gamma H^4\over V_1}$ and ${\alpha H^2\over V_1}$ appearing in the left hand side of \eqref{H1} without any loss of generality to arrive at,
+During inflation, $H$ is slowly varying and all the terms in \eqref{QdH3} almost are of the same order of magnitude.
+However, as inflation ends the Hubble parameter decreases sharply, and so both the left hand side terms ${\gamma H^4\over V_1}$ and ${\alpha H^2\over V_1}$ may be neglected without sacrificing generality to find,